VumaMadonsela/MunicipalServiceApp2/README.md

 4)Run the application using Start Debugging or Ctrl + F5.

-Usage
+## Usage
-Launch the application and use the Main Menu to navigate between sections. sum sections of the applications dont work so if you bump into a button that doesnt work on the main page just close the first page by pressing 'X' the next pages will pop up and once your done press 'X' again to move to the next page.
+Launch the application and use the Main Menu to navigate between sections.
+To navigate the App, use the buttons on the home screen to select the page you want to navigate to, after you have joined a page to navigate back to the main menu you press the Back Button on the screen.

 In Report Issues, you can submit issues you encounter.